XuewenWangUGA/PERJ/README.md

 ## Example:
 perl PERJ.pl -l TTGGATGG_1_50.fq -r TTGGATGG_2_50.fq -trimleft 1 -trimright 2 -format 1 -n 0 -o testOUT.txt

+## Usage for graph interface

+double click the PERJ.jar to initiate the graphic version, then select the read files and run

 ## Manual: Please see the pdf file